 Withholding tax is specific to particular stores where transactions occurred and/or where payments are being distributed by Apple.
-Withholding taxes can vary based on your location, the completion of any optional tax forms and the tax treaties entered into by your country.
+Withholding taxes can vary based on your location, the completion of any optional tax forms and the tax treaties entered into by your country or region.

-Amounts added to your payment to meet your tax requirements in certain countries.
+Amounts added to your payment to meet your tax requirements in certain countries/regions.
 For example, Goods and Services Tax (GST) generally applies if you are either based in Australia or based outside of Australia but registered for GST.

-Financial Reports, which include payment and other financial information, are available in Payments and Financial Reports on iTunes Connect.
+Financial reports, which include payment and other financial information, are available in Payments and Financial Reports on iTunes Connect.

 Click on Create Report on the top right corner, select All Regions or choose individual region and click Create Reports and download them once it completes.